Erasmus+ Teaching Mobility: for Academic Staff

 Austria, Belgium, Cyprus, Germany, Greece, France, Italy, Malta, Netherlands, Portugal, Spain

-Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia, Turkey, former Yugoslav Republic of Macedonia
+Bulgaria, Croatia, Czech Republic, Estonia, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia, Slovenia, Turkey, former Yugoslav Republic of Macedonia

 Travel contribution is calculated using a Travel distance calculator supported up by the European Commission.
 Distance is calculated between start and end location of the mobility in straight lines from one location to another.